Arunabh Sarkar

 Arunabh Sarkar (অরুণাভ সরকার; born 29 May 1941) is a Bangladeshi poet, columnist, literary editor, and freedom fighter.
 He was born in Tangail, Bangladesh.
-He received the 2009 Bangla Academy Literary Award for poetry, Arunabh also received the Tangail Sahitya Sangsad Poetry Award for 2007.
-He has published three collection of poems : Nagare Baul, Keu Kichhui Jane Na, and Narira Fere Na.
+He received the 2009 Bangla Academy Literary Award for poetry.
+Arunabh also received the Tangail Sahitya Sangsad Poetry Award for 2007.
+He has published three collections of poems : Nagare Baul, Keu Kichhui Jane Na, and Narira Fere Na.
 Sarkar also edited the poetry magazine Eshika from 1969 to 1985 and has been a journalist for some 40 years.
 He died on 18 December 2014.